microprediction/monteprediction/TFRO.md

 I might legitimately be able to help you if

-## ... you are a broker, venue, or market data provider
+### ... you are a broker, venue, algo trader, market data provider, or someone who needs to optimize execution
 I create high quality real-time enhanced data feeds (mids and short horizon predictions) for algo trading, leveraging a community of 6,000 quants (see [here](https://mid-one.crunchdao.com/)) for an example of signal crowd-sourcing.

 ![](https://github.com/microprediction/microprediction/blob/master/images/midone.png)

-## ... you review prediction models, or care about your own
+### ... you review prediction models, or care about your own
 I can help you use the world's largest stock-pile of univariate "attackers", that detect small departures from martingality.

-## ... you are a central bank watcher
+### ... you are a central bank watcher
 See [https://pi.crunchdao.com/](https://pi.crunchdao.com/)

 ![](https://github.com/microprediction/monteprediction/blob/main/pi_example.png)

+### ... you are interested in persuing a microprediction strategy at your firm
+... which is a lot easier than it was when I wrote my book.

-## Some answers to actual questions I've received
+## Some answers to questions I've received
+in many Linked-In reach-outs.

 ### 1. Can I schedule a chat?
 You don't need to.
 If you join the Google Meet listed [here](https://www.linkedin.com/posts/petercotton_the-regular-tuesday-night-open-mic-meeting-for-no-particular-reason-activity-7249114298583519233-Gt8V?utm_source=share&utm_medium=member_desktop) on any Tuesday night between 8:30pm-10:00pm EST there's an 80% chance I'll be there.
 I would rather commit to this than schedule deterministic interruptions to my work I usually forget.